cancel icon

 Rest and activity modification: Temporarily reduce or avoid activities that aggravate your symptoms.
 This doesn’t mean complete immobilisation, but rather being mindful of your elbow’s limits.
 Gradual return to normal activities is key.

-Ice and compression: Apply ice for 15-20 minutes several times daily, especially in the first 48 hours.
+Ice and compression: Apply ice for 15 to 20 minutes several times daily, especially in the first 48 hours.
 A compression sleeve or wrap can reduce swelling and provide support.

 Over-the-counter pain relief: Paracetamol or ibuprofen (following packet instructions) can help manage pain and reduce inflammation.
 Always read labels and speak to a pharmacist if you have concerns.